xmthms18/xmthms18/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on improving my skills as a Full Stack Dev
+- 🔭 I’m currently working on improving my skills as a Full Stack Developer
 - 🌱 I’m currently learning React and diving deeper in to python
 - 👯 I’m looking to collaborate on unique projects or anything your passionate about
 - 🤔 I’m looking for help with game development